Back to Blog

 2. Third-Party Delivery Partners

-Services like Shadowfax, Dunzo, Porter, and Borzo provide on-demand delivery riders without the overhead of managing a fleet.
-You pay per delivery (INR 40-80 depending on distance and city), but avoid the fixed costs of salaries, vehicles, and insurance.
+Services like Shadowfax, Dunzo, Porter, and Borzo supply on-demand riders without the overhead of managing a fleet.
+You pay per delivery (INR 40-80 depending on distance and city), but skip the fixed costs of salaries, vehicles, and insurance.

-Best for: Restaurants starting with direct delivery who want flexibility without upfront investment.
+Best for: Restaurants starting direct delivery who want flexibility without upfront investment.

 3. Hybrid Model

-Use your own riders during peak hours when volume justifies the cost, and third-party partners during off-peak hours or for orders outside your usual delivery radius.
-This optimizes cost while ensuring you can always fulfill orders.
+Use your own riders during peak hours, when volume justifies the cost.
+Use third-party partners during off-peak hours or for orders outside your usual delivery radius.
+This keeps cost down while making sure every order gets fulfilled.

 Best for: Growing restaurants scaling their direct delivery channel.